dgroomes/vanilla-kafka/spring-seekable/README.md

 ### TODO

-  * Implement the actual "seek to beginning/end" operations (with tests)
-  * Why does seeking to the beginning stop the Kafka consumer?
-When it seeks to beginning, it reads up to the latest offset but then will stop polling and not consume new messages...
+  * Why doesn't this work?
+It appears to seek to the beginning but no messages get printed out that indicate any messages were actually re-processed.
   * Shorten the shutdown hook timeout.
 It is by default 30 seconds.
 If you stop Kafka while the app is still running, then when you go to shut down the app it will take 30 seconds to shut down.
+  * The test is flaky.